zkemail/zk-email-verify/README.md

 ### Where do I get the public key for the signature?

-Usually, this will be hosted on some URL under the parent organization.
+Usually, this will be hosted on DNS server of some consistent URL under the parent organization.
 You can try to get it from a .pem file, but that is usually a fraught effort since the encoding of such files varies a lot, is idiosyncratic, and hard to parse.
-The easiest way is to just extract it from the RSA signature itself, and just verify that it matches the parent organization.
+The easiest way is to just extract it from the RSA signature itself (like our generate_input.ts file), and just verify that it matches the parent organization.

 ### How can I trust that you verify the correct public key?